Short-term Research Fellowships

 - A curriculum vitae (3 pages max)

-- A travel budget for up to $5,000 additional funding for travel, accommodations, and/or travel to do research in other repositories beyond Yale
+- (Optional) A travel budget for up to $5,000 additional funding for travel and accommodations to do research in other repositories beyond Yale.
+Please upload this document under “Additional Documents” in the Interfolio application.

 - A research proposal (1,200 words max) that outlines: